turingschool/try-turing/popup-fe-num-guesser/index.md

 We are so glad you are here!
 To get set up...
 1. Open up <a target="blank" href="http://codepen.io/">CodePen</a> in a browser (preferably Chrome) and log in to your account
 1. Please change your zoom name to first, last initial, pronouns (ex: _Amy H. (she/her)_)
-1. Introduce yourself in the zoom chat - where are you calling in from?
 <br><br>

+## What to Expect

+Over the course of the day, we will write code, explore the mindsets that successful developers have, and learn a little more about Turing.
+We will ask you to introduce yourself, ask questions, and occasionally share out answers to the technical work we do!
+Below is our agenda for the day (all in MST):

+- **9:00 - 9:15** Welcome, Intros, Setup
+- **9:15 - 11:45** Instruction (with breaks!)
+- **11:45 - 12:15** Turing Info
+- **12:15 - 1:00** Alumni Panel
+<br><br>

 ## Goals

 - Build and customize a virtual Number Guesser Game
 - Gain _exposure_ and familiarity with some HTML and JavaScript
-- Determine if coding is something you enjoy doing and want to pursue further
+- Determine if coding is something you enjoy doing and want to pursue further, and get a feel for what Turing is all about

 Disclaimer: We won't become experts in these languages today.
 And you may leave with more questions than answers!
 <br><br>